There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Currumbin Wildlife Sanctuary

-The Currumbin Wildlife Sanctuary is located at Currumbin on the Gold Coast.
+The Currumbin Wildlife Sanctuary is located at Currumbin, on the Gold Coast’s southern end.

-Whether you’re based down here or not and want to see Koalas, this is the place to come to.
+Whether you’re based here or not and want to see Koalas, this is the place to go.

 What To See

-There are many native animals at this park with the usual shows and talks throughout the day.
+This park has many native animals and hosts the usual shows and talks throughout the day.

 Aviaries

-Not far from the entrance is a bird aviary, where you can walk through looking for native birds.
+A bird aviary is not far from the entrance, where you can walk through looking for native birds.

 There are Parrots in other Aviaries further into the park.
 In these enclosures, you walk along, looking into the open area where the birds are free to fly.